chaoss/community/community-handbook/chaosscast.md

 ### Panelists

-* A **panelist** is responsible for research, asking questions, and adding to the conversation on the podcast.
+A **panelist** is responsible for research, asking questions, and adding to the conversation on the podcast.
 These panelists have agreed to be invited to every new episode.
 Not everyone should be on every episode.
+Organizers are also panlists.

 * Matt Germonprez
 * Dawn Foster